flukadocker/F4D/README.md

 End of FLUKA run
 ```

-or also running Flair.
+or also running Flair with the command ```flair```.

-> Note: Always work in the ```/docker_work``` directory.
+Always work in the ```/docker_work``` directory.
 While the home folder ```~``` is saved between sessions, it is not shared with the host OS.
-Other folders will reset each time the Fluka container is started.

 ### Limitation of parallel jobs

-On Windows machines run only one job at a time.
-Parallel jobs might cause errors.
+On Windows by default Docker is configured to have limited CPU cores and memory available to the containers.
+Only run one simulation job at a time.
+Parallel jobs might cause errors or hang the container.

 ## Stopping a container